-We’ve blogged quite a bit about formative assessment strategies that engage the entire classroom and provide teachers with the immediate feedback they need to adjust their lesson plans.
-A quick recap of these ideas:
+We’ve blogged quite a bit about formative assessment strategies that engage the entire classroom and provide you with the immediate feedback you need to adjust your lesson plans.

 2. The Exit Ticket

 3. The Whiteboard

 The next formative assessment idea we’d like to share with you is one we call Think-Pair-Share.
 The concept is quite simple.

 Here’s how to use Think-Pair-Share in your classroom:

 - Ask a question of the class